boogas0/CTF-Writeups/RopEmporium_ret2win(old)/readme.md

   400572:   48 83 c4 08             add    rsp,0x8
   400576:   c3                      ret
 ```
-The \_init function puts a value in memory based off the rip and tests if that value is 0, if that value isnt 0 then it will return.
+The \_init function puts a value in memory based off the rip and tests if that value is 0, if that value isnt 0 then it will return without doing anything else.
 So as long as \[rip+0x200a8d\] comes out to any value other than 0 then this function will basically do nothing, which is exactly what we want.
 If you make a script and run the program using gdb up to this point and look at the address in memory, you will see it is a non-zero value so this will work perfectly.

-Okay now that we have the function we are going to call we have to see what happens after the call.
+We have the function we are going to call, now we must see what happens after the call.
+(Since we weren't able to call ret2win)

 #### Gadget 2 (extended)
 ```Assembly